alexpolt/alexpolt.github.io/src/named-tuple.md

   There is no hacks.
 It's all valid C++ [source code][luple] (C++14) and can be safely used in production code.
 There is a limit on string length of 10 characters (sort of arbitrary), you can increase it by editing the $(...) macro in the intern.h header.
-Or #define N3599 to use [N3599][] proposal (adds string literal template to the language) which GCC and Clang implement as an extension.
+Or #define N3599 to use the [N3599][] proposal (adds string literal template to the language) which GCC and Clang implement as an extension.

   Follow me on [Twitter][t] for updates about my new articles (mostly programming and computer graphics).